reddit

 The posts are not actually deleted from Reddit's database.
 They are still saved on your account internally.
-But Reddit's API and UI simply stop returning them after the 1,000-item mark.
+But Reddit's apps and website simply stop showing them after the 1,000-item mark.
 For users who have been saving content for years, this means hundreds or thousands of bookmarks are effectively invisible.
+It is one of the two reasons your Reddit saves turn into a black hole.

 Why the limit exists

-Reddit has never officially explained the cap in detail, but it is widely understood to be a pagination limitation in their API.
-Reddit's listing endpoints return a maximum of 1,000 items across all their "listing" views, including saved posts, upvoted posts, and comment history.
+Reddit has never officially explained the cap in detail, but it is a documented limitation of how their API paginates.
+Reddit's listing endpoints return a maximum of 1,000 items, fetched in pages of up to 100 at a time, across every "listing" view, including saved posts, upvoted posts, and comment history.
+The ceiling is spelled out in the docs for the Python Reddit API Wrapper (PRAW), which notes that "most of Reddit's listings contain a maximum of 1000 items, and are returned 100 at a time."
 This is not a new restriction.
 It has been in place for over a decade and applies to both Old Reddit and the redesigned site.

 Third-party Reddit apps like Apollo (before it was shut down) and Sync also ran into this same ceiling because they relied on the same underlying API.